ElwynPalmerton/Blerdeblerb-client/README.md

 _You also need to install MongoDB locally to run Blerdeblurb._

 1. Check to see if you have mongoDB installed locally by running `mongo --version`.
-2. If you need to install mongoDB please consult the documentation at [MongoDB Installation Documentation(https://www.mongodb.com/docs/manual/installation/)]
+2. If you need to install mongoDB please consult the [MongoDB Documentation](https://www.mongodb.com/docs/manual/installation/)
 3. Start mongoDB by running `mongod`.